cython/cython/docs/src/tutorial/numpy.rst

             raise ValueError("Only odd dimensions on filter supported") assert f.dtype == DTYPE and g.dtype == DTYPE
         # The "cdef" keyword is also used within functions to type variables.
 It
-        # can only be used at the top indendation level (there are non-trivial
+        # can only be used at the top indentation level (there are non-trivial
         # problems with allowing them in other places, though we'd love to see
         # good and thought out proposals for it).
         #